04 May How to Manage Your Patient Referrals and Transitions of Care Effectively

 That’s not the only risk, either.
 Malpractice suits are common, and they can be precipitated by much smaller oversights than this.
 When PCPs refer patients to an outside provider it’s because they have good reason to do so.
 From the moment a PCP says “you need to see a specialist,” even if there’s no record of that comment in the EHR, it becomes their responsibility to follow up.
 That’s not a reason to avoid documenting the concern, however; in fact, having pediatric-specific documentation can often provide you with a safety net during an allegation of malpractice.

 And what about patients who refer themselves to outside care providers?
 Just because the PCP wasn’t aware of the referral doesn’t mean they can ignore it.
-Every PCP should get comfortable with asking the question “Have you had any other medical care since I last saw you?” and educate their patients to not only expect it but to answer it fully.
+Every PCP should get comfortable with asking the question “Have you had any other medical care since I last saw you?”
+You should educate your patients to not only expect it, but to answer it fully.

 Following up on patient referrals is another way to ensure patients are getting the care they need.
 This may also be an opportunity to fill your practice’s schedule with patient visits.